tomlarkworthy/firesafe/README.md

 Once a player is playing, they have two options in the shop, buying a sword or water.
 Both these transion are labelled, which indicated the client must state which signal they are useing.
 In this example we use a guard to ensure the player has enough gold to make a purchase and they do not exceed a maximum for the items (max(swords) 2, max(water) 20).

-**Effect clauses denote post conditions of Firesafe variables, which must evaluate to true**. **Any Firesafe variable not mentioned in the effect will be locked**.
-So to buy a sword after initialization, a new player can update
+**Gaurd clauses (diamond) prevent transtions unless the guard evaluates to true**.
+The guard in the shop ensure the player has the money and space in their inventory.
+So to buy a sword after initialization when the user has 100 gold and 0 swords, the new player can update
 ```
 {
     signal:"BUY_SWORD",